SgLy/web-tech-share/README.md

-A brief ~~and naive~~ share on some new Web technologies, for SYSU Microsoft Club.
+A brief ~~and naive~~ share on some new Web technologies, for SYSU Microsoft Student Club.
 This is the slides used in the share, only presenting brief outlines and code examples.

 _December 10th, 2017 @ B402_